 Sarbanes-Oxley (SOX), Belts and Suspenders: The Regulatory Aftermath of the Corporate Accounting Scandals

-By Richard Mahoney and Russell Roberts
+By Richard Mahoney

 The Sarbanes-Oxley Act of 2002 tries to reduce corporate malfeasance.
 But in practice, how does regulation of this kind affect behavior in the boardroom and the CEO’s office?
 We asked Richard Mahoney, the former Chairman and CEO of Monsanto and currently the chair of the Governance Committee of a Fortune 500 company to give his impressions from the trenches of how the law has affected corporate life.